kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

 - Support for workload types other than DaemonSet.
 While the VPASlice mechanism could conceptually apply to other controllers, this AEP restricts scope to DaemonSets only.
-- Support for update modes other than `InPlace`.
-VPASlice currently requires `spec.updatePolicy.updateMode: InPlace` because DaemonSet pods scheduled via node affinity may not have `NodeName` set at admission time, preventing the admission controller from matching them to the correct slice.
-InPlace mode avoids eviction loops caused by this limitation.
+- Support for update modes other than `Off` and `InPlace`.
+VPASlice currently requires `spec.updatePolicy.updateMode` to be either `Off` (recommendation-only, no automatic updates) or `InPlace`.
+Eviction-based modes (`Recreate`, `InPlaceOrRecreate`) are not supported because DaemonSet pods may not have `NodeName` set at admission time, preventing the admission controller from matching them to the correct slice.
 - CPU startup boost for VPASlice-managed pods.
 - Multi-label slicing (slicing by more than one label key simultaneously).
 - Automatic node pool discovery or integration with cloud provider node group APIs.